GUIDE FOR COORDINATORS

 Remember As the event coordinator, the buck stops with YOU.
 The New Jersey Authors' Network is not responsible for any part of any event that you set up.
 You have to make sure everything's in place.

-It's your job to make sure everyone knows what's expected of them.
-You have the final say as to who else takes part, but use common sense.
-You’re the team leader, not Genghis Khan.
-Be polite, friendly and clear in your communication.
+It's your job to make sure everyone involved knows what's expected of them.
+You have the final say as to who else takes part.
+That said, you’re the team leader, not Ming the Merciless, so be polite, friendly, and clear in your communication.

 LIBRARY OR BOOKSTORE?

-A library will likely be more concerned with having a well attended event than actual sales, on the other hand, people come to a bookstore to buy books, so you can expect to get better overall sales from the non-guests who attend an event at (say) Barnes & Noble or an independent books store.
+A library's main interest will be in hosting a well-attended event.
+On the other hand, people come to a bookstore to buy books.
+You can expect to better sales from an event at a bookstore.

 If the event's at a bookstore, make sure everyone concerned is crystal clear about who's selling books and what percentage goes to the store.